-The next thing we do is to bring in our information about squares into a MSA-level analysis.
-For each MSA i, we determine s_i^{max} , the maximum population square of all the squares in MSA i.
-We substitute s_i^{max} in for the average density D_i as discussed in the previous section.
-The results are reported in the bottom row of Table 3.
+Next, we bring in our information about squares into an MSA-level analysis.
+For each MSA i, we determine $s_i^{\max}$ , the maximum population square of all the squares in MSA i.
+We substitute $s_i^{\max}$ for the average density $D_i$ , as discussed in the previous section.
+The results are reported in the bottom row of table 3.3.
 The estimated slope coefficient equals 1.76.
-The estimate is close to the 1.90 estimate obtained with average density and the fit is little better, $R^2 = .988$ instead of $R^2 = .973$.
+The estimate is close to the 1.90 estimate obtained with average density, and the fit is little better: $R^2 = 0.988$ instead of $R^2 = 0.973$ .
 Recall that the land measure for MSAs is crude, making the derived measure of average MSA density a relatively crude object.
-Yet the results are similar with the two alternative measures of density.
-Suppose the population of the maximum density square is proportionate to average density as in (6) and that the average density measure is measured precisely.
-Then these two regressions would yield similar slopes.
+Yet, the results are similar with the two alternative measures of density.
+Suppose the population of the maximum density square is proportionate to average density as in equation (6) and that the average density measure is measured precisely.
+Then, these two regressions would yield similar slopes.
 We interpret this finding as encouraging for those wishing to use MSA-defined cities.